 Presentation.
 This refers to which way up your baby is.
 Up to about 30 weeks, your baby moves about a lot.
-Then they usually settle into a headdownward position, ready to be born head first.
+Then they usually settle into a head-downward position, ready to be born head first.
 This is recorded as 'Vx' (vertex) or 'C' or 'ceph' (cephalic).
 Both words mean the top of the head.
-If your baby stays with its bottom downwards, this is a breech ('Br') presentation.
-'PP' means presenting part, which is the part (head or bottom) of your baby that is coming first.
+If your baby stays with its bottom downwards, this is means your baby is lying across your abdomen.

+a breech ('Br')

+presentation.

+'PP' means

+presenting

+part, which is

+the part (head

+or bottom) of

+your baby that

+is coming first.

 'Tr' (transverse)